The Rule of Nines for Burn Injuries

 When to Get Emergency Treatment

-• The burn resulted from fire, electricity, chemicals, or inhalation.
+• Burns result from fire, chemicals, electricity, or inhalation

 What Should Not Be Done to Treat Burns